Skip to content

 Your team should be trained to verify every alert quickly and efficiently, helping them distinguish between a real emergency and a false positive without causing unnecessary panic.
 Over time, your staff will become familiar with the system’s nuances.
 Many modern systems also use advanced algorithms to learn and reduce the frequency of false alarms, but having a human-led response plan is an essential part of any drowning detection system.

-Power and Connectivity Requirements
+Staying Connected: Power and Internet Requirements

 Drowning detection systems are sophisticated pieces of technology, and they need the right infrastructure to operate reliably.
 Both camera-based and wearable sensor systems require a consistent source of power to function.
 For fixed cameras, this means a stable electrical connection, while wearables rely on charged batteries.
 It’s crucial to have a routine for checking battery levels and ensuring your power supply is dependable.